 BPL has several future options….
 BPL could mine and export a cobalt-pyrite concentrate, process the concentrate on site or at another location and use one of a number of processing methods.

-Broken Hill Prospecting believes that the current low cobalt prices cannot be maintained and cobalt prices may have a positive future trend due to increasing Co demand, producer country risk and depleting mine grades.
+Broken Hill Prospecting believes that increasing cobalt prices will be maintained as cobalt consumers react to increasing Co demand, producer country risk and depleting mine grades.